Never Wonder Where Your Money Went With These 8 Expense Tracking Apps

 With an expense tracking app, you can identify unhealthy spending habits so you can make necessary changes.
 If you’ve been in denial about how much of your paycheck is going to takeout meals, for instance, an expense tracking app will tell you the truth.
 Maybe then you’ll be convinced to cook more at home to save money.

-1. Clarity Money
+1. Rocket Money

 The free version of EveryDollar requires you to manually enter your financial transactions to track your spending.
-When you swipe your debit card at the grocery store or buy clothes online, it’s up to you to log in those purchases.
+When you swipe your debit card at the grocery store or buy clothes online, it’s up to you to log those purchases.

 Goodbudget doesn’t sync to your financial accounts, so you’ll have to update your transactions manually or by downloading your transaction history from your bank’s website and importing it into the app.